 London’s most popular attractions within easy walking distance

 From the Palace, wander down the tree lined Mall, with lovely St James’s Park on your right and St James’s Palace on your left, and you soon pass through the magnificent Admiralty Arch and into Trafalgar Square.
 Turning right takes you down Whitehall, past the Royal Banqueting Hall, the Cenotaph, Downing Street and many of London’s most important government buildings.

-There is no shortage of great things to enjoy in the evening.
-The two hugely popular musicals, ‘Wicked’ and ‘Billy Elliot’, are both being staged just around the corner from the hotel.
-The famous Mango Tree Restaurant, serving exquisite Thai food is also just a short walk away.
+There is no shortage of great things to enjoy in the evening, especially with over 35 musical productions in London.
+The hugely popular musical, ‘Wicked’ is being staged just around the corner from the hotel.